Tsarpf/Tsatter/README.md

 ####About:
-An over-engineered lightweight chatting web application I've done in my free time using MongoDB, Express, AngularJS, NodeJS, Socket.IO, etc.
+An over-engineered lightweight chatting web application I've done in my free time using MongoDB, Express, AngularJS, NodeJS, Docker, etc.

-- NEW!
-Dockerized development and deployment environments for super easy install on all machines.
+#####- NEW!
+Dockerized development and deployment environments for simplified installs on new machines!
 - BDD development using should.
 - Automatic tests using Mocha
 - Continuous Integration using Travis-CI